 School Mental Health and Addiction Counsellors

-The CDSBEO employs four school Mental Health and Addiction Counsellors – two at the elementary level and two at the secondary level.
+The CDSBEO employs school Mental Health and Addiction Counsellors.
 Their role is to provide short-term counseling for students struggling with mental health and addiction concerns, as well as supporting students currently on wait lists for external agency support programs.